Akela, Of The Great Mountain

 Akela: Why do you sound the ceremonial drum?

 Asst.
 Cubmaster: Because we have boys who seek the fun of Cub Scouting.

 Akela: Have these boys been properly prepared?

 Asst.
 Cubmaster: Yes, Akela, they have.
 Our new Tiger Cubs know the Tiger Cub motto.
 Each boy has prepared himself to move into Cub Scouting by his thoughts, deeds, and participation in the Pack.

-Akela: Many moons before the paleface came to America, the Indian lived and hunted in these great redwood forests.
+Akela: Many moons before the paleface came to America, the Indians lived and hunted in these great redwood forests.
 Food was plentiful.
 The fields were rich with berries, the water with fish, and the woods were full of game.
-The tribes lived in villages near the great 'earth-mother', who we call "Mount Diablo"
+The tribes lived in villages near the great earth-mother, who we call "Mount Diablo"

 I am Akela, the Great Chief of the Webelos tribe and the head of the council of braves.
 My totem is the Arrow of Light, which is the final goal of all cub scouts and the highest honor they can earn.
 This board shows the Arrow of Light and points the way of the trail.
 The arch represents progress along the cub scout trail to boy scouts.
 The candle which I now light represents the Spirit of Akela and the light of Cub Scouts.

 We learn our ways from the wisest of the forest animals.
 From the Wolf we learn the language of the ground, we learn to follow the tracks of other animals, and we learn the ways of the food of the forest.
 From the Bear, we learn the secrets of the trees and birds, the language of the air and the sky.